 When thinking about designing your kids’ rooms, it is easy to fall in the trap of only thinking for the short term instead of imagining how the room can be transformed easily through the years as personalities bloom and interests flourish.
 Our precious children deserve to be in a space that is safe and both stimulating and calming for the different times of the day.
 Let’s look at the big picture and think about four main categories to consider when designing your childrens’ rooms.
 The promise of childhood is to be free to explore, play, chill out, stretch imaginations and drift into sleep at the end of the day.
 Their view from their room is personal and needs to be nurtured.
 Let’s look at some ways you can create an exciting room.

 Paint is most likely the first thing you decide and thank goodness, it is the quickest and easiest way to change up a room, but do think ahead so the color can evolve with changing interests.
 Consider the paint combos you like as color dictates the vibe.
-You can go bright and primary or soft and subdued but think about three hues to bring into the room- such as a berry blast of lemon, pink and sky blue or a “candyland” mix of lavender, mint green and tan or a zippy tropical burst of aqua, yellow and purple or preppy, navy blue, white and dark green.
+You can go bright and primary or soft and subdued.
+Consider these hues as possibilities: a berry blast of lemon, pink and sky blue, a candy land mix of lavender, mint green and yellow, or the preppy look of navy blue, white and dark green.

 Play is the fundamental to learning and without a room filled with excitement and the opportunity for experiment, we create a dull room with a dull kid.
 Some of my favorite things in a room are a big chalkboard, a bulletin board or a spot to hang art, drawings and sayings that can be changed often.
-Decals, murals, large oversized posters or photos, mobiles, magnetic boards, flying animals, hanging kites or pinwheels or whatever fanciful objects fit your child.
-Many things you can DIY yourself to add interest-even an old set of hubcaps can be vividly painted and tacked onto the wall for your “Cars” obsessed kid.
-I even took all of Aiden’s little “Cars” miniatures and glued them together for a collage for his wall.
-As you create, your children can see the possibilities within their reach.
-Floors, too, can be kid proof.
-Even though we love carpet for its ease, have you thought about a cork floor as nothing will break and it is soft underfoot?
-A child’s room should be the play/work room for life.
+Decals, murals, large oversized posters or photos, mobiles, magnetic boards, flying animals or colorful kites and pinwheels are just a few fanciful objects to inspire creativity.
+Many things can be DIYed by yourself to add interest.
+One of my grandson’s is car obsessed and I vividly painted a few old hubcaps and tacked to the wall of his room and I took some of his miniature cars and glued them together for a wall collage in his room.
+One grandson is so car obsessed that I vividly painted a few old hubcaps and tacked on a wall a fun collage from all his “car miniatures.”

 Yes, it is that important and once you have chosen safe window treatments, style the windows, plain or fancy, content that tucked in for sleep or wildly playing, your windows are keeping watch over the children.